 Data is one of your company’s most valued resources, yet one of the most poorly managed.
 It’s the golden thread that runs through the entire organization, and in most instances, it is managed casually and inconsistently, depending on individual employees and departments.
 You wouldn’t let your revenue, products, or equipment assets be handled that way, so data (given its inherent value) shouldn’t be any different and warrants the same due care and attention.

 As CFOs, we should be leading from the front, looking at the best – and safest ways – to monetize this asset.
-GDPR legislation is unique in that it gives you (OK, forces you) to transform the way you handle data across the whole organization, managing associated risks and compliance.
+GDPR legislation is unique in that it allows you (OK, forces you) to transform the way you handle data across the whole organization, managing associated risks and compliance.
 In doing so, it’s actually strengthening your ability to compete on the digital playing field, making you more agile for long-term success.

 Governance excellence (underpinned by automated risk, compliance, and audit processes), combined with information excellence, can yield significant efficiencies.
 For example, in our own SAP performance benchmarks, we’ve seen an impressive 50% decrease in audit cycle time with automated and continuous management of controls.
 That means with the right systems in place, your business can run live: it can sense, respond, learn, adapt, and predict to meet and create customer demand – and do so in the moment of opportunity.

 As power shifts to individual consumers, customers will favor those companies with sound governance and adherence to GDPR, as it will form part of your brand reputation in the digital economy.
 If you haven’t already done so, I’d urge you to look beyond simply avoiding a fine, and create a strategy for your finance organization and the wider business to harness the benefits it will deliver.
 It really is a transformational opportunity.